10 Proven Ways to Make Your Content AI-Citation Worthy

 Establishes author/brand authority

 Implementation: Use our Schema Generator tool to create proper markup, then add it to your page's HTML head section within <script type="application/ld+json"> tags.
+This tool helps you generate optimized schema markup for Article, FAQPage, HowTo, Person, and Organization types.

 10. Build Topical Authority